NITHISH74/Experiment-3---Implementation-of-MLP-with-Backpropagation/README.md

    * Involves error dependent function in one way or the other

-Each hidden neuron or output neuron of MLP is designed to perform two computations:

-The computation of the function signal appearing at the output of a neuron which is expressed as a continuous non-linear function of the input signal and synaptic weights associated with that neuron

 The computation of an estimate of the gradient vector is needed for the backward pass through the network